edgi-govdata-archiving/wayback/docs/source/cdx_api.rst

 *content* of the snapshot and do a very simple analysis.

 The Wayback Machine provides two ways to look at the data it has captured.
-There is copy edited for human viewers on the web, available at the record's ``view_url``, and there is original copy of what was captured when the page was originally scraped, availabe at the record's ``raw_url``.
+There is a copy edited for human viewers on the web, available at the record's ``view_url``, and there is the original copy of what was captured when the page was originally scraped, availabe at the record's ``raw_url``.
 For analysis purposes, we generally want the ``raw_url``.